DHTMLX/docs-suite/docs/guides/datacollection/editing_data.md

 # Editing data

-You can edit the data items of a component via DataCollection API.
-It allows adding new items, removing particular items or all items at once, updating the necessary configuration options of the item, creating a copy of an item at the defined position, changing the id of an item.
+You can edit the data items of a component via the DataCollection API.
+It allows adding new items, removing particular items or all items at once, updating the necessary configuration options of the item, creating a copy of an item at the defined position.

 ## Adding items